-The competitor won the customer's attention.
-By capturing that attention, the competitor successfully derailed the marketing strategy of the technologically-superior company.
-They won the competition for attention.
-In our world of instantaneous communications, everyone is vying for the most precious and valuable commodity to be sought - our attention.
+We tend to notice many things.
+In fact, we're very good at noticing what is entirely obvious, to the extent that we often become obsessively focused on it.
+This is dangerously easy to do because in our world of instantaneous communications, everyone is vying for the most precious and valuable commodity to be sought - our attention.
 Think about it: Every advertiser, every potential vendor and company desperately wants your attention, and will go to great, and sometimes outrageous, lengths to obtain it.
-If attention is the most valuable commodity, our most valued asset, it may be said that the most valuable personal skill for an effective manager is ignorance, literally ignore-ance - the ability to selectively and appropriately ignore that which is irrelevant or merely distracting.
+If attention is the most valuable commodity, our most valued asset, it may be said that the most valuable personal skill to be effective these days is ignorance, literally ignore-ance - the ability to selectively and appropriately ignore that which is irrelevant or merely distracting.
 In this context, ignorance is not bliss - it is the practical manifestation of acute awareness and heightened perception.

 The challenge is a tricky one: We must create an anti-environment so that we can ignore what we notice and notice what we ignore.
 And what is most hidden from our perception, that we ignore the most?
-Well, whatever it is, we know that it comprises our business ground, and is having the greatest unseen effects on us and our businesses, costing lots of attention, potentially draining significant resources, and contributing to the mismanagement of opportunities.
+Well, whatever it is, we know that it comprises our ground, and is having the greatest unseen effects on us, our enterprises and institutions, costing lots of attention, potentially draining significant resources, and contributing to the mismanagement of opportunities.

 One way to accomplish this awareness is simply to wait.
-By looking back through the passage of time, we can slowly become aware of the true effects of our business environment.
-With any luck, the person who uses this technique may still have a job, perhaps even working for a still-viable company.
+By looking back through the passage of time, we can slowly become aware of the true effects of our environment.
 These are the people who march backwards into the future.